Pilton Community College

-Pilton Community College is a coeducational secondary school with academy status, located in the Pilton area of Barnstaple in the English county of Devon.
+Pilton Community College is a coeducational secondary school located in the Pilton area of Barnstaple in the English county of Devon.

 Previously a community school administered by Devon County Council, Pilton Community College converted to academy status on 1 July 2011.
-However the school continues to coordinate with Devon County Council for admissions.
+The school is now sponsored by the harbour Trust.

 Pilton Community College offers GCSEs, BTECs and ASDAN courses as programmes of study for pupils.
 The school is also a specialist language college.